MSU student goes viral with ‘dating resume’

 Adams, a chemical engineering junior, is now getting national attention for the resume.

-“It’s been overwhelming to say the least,” Adams said.
+“It’s been overwhelming to say the least,” Adams told FOX 17.
 “But I’ve been having fun with it.”

 “Makes great small-talk w/parents,” “crying during ‘Marley & Me'” and “Acting like a dad in public” are just some of the qualities listed on Adams’ resume.